cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 ### ==Must: Use Fields operator==

-In the case you want to allow partial response, you have use the fields operator.
+In the case you want to allow partial response, you have to use the fields operator.
 Fields allows you to choose what fields to return from an entity.
-You can choose multiple values by combining comma separated operators.
+You can choose multiple values by combining comma-separated operators.

 Field Selectors are the simplest form of query parameters, consisting only of a comma-separated list of field names on the response object.